 If you have suffered injuries or ailments following what you believe was an act of medical malpractice, contact us today in order to schedule a free consultation.
 During your consultation, we will go over the circumstances that led up to your injury, your experience with the negligent medical professional, identify their duty to you, and determine the validity of your possible case.
 This will be a great opportunity for you and us to understand how we will work together on this case, and identify high-level outcomes we will aim for.

 When you are working with the team at Friedland & Associates, you can be confident that you are represented by a team of legal professionals who will fight to win you the damages that you rightfully deserve following your injuries.
-We look forward to working with you, and helping you move forward from this difficult and painful time in your life.
+Our medical malpractice attorneys in Fort Lauderdale look forward to working with you, and helping you move forward from this difficult and painful time in your life.